Real Steel Autos

 Before the summer was over, Ray was driving to work on the still- uncompleted turnpike when a cement truck came into his lane.
 To avoid a head-on crash, Ray tried to get off the road and hung up on the concrete drop-off where there was no shoulder.
 The truck sheared off the driver’s side from just behind the front door where Ray was sitting.
 It was fixed up good as new and he was still driving that car when we married.

 Coming next . . .
-I get a car!
+I get a car (sort of)!

 One day, during my senior year of high school, Dad brought home a midnight-blue 1941 Ford 2-door sedan.
 Technically, the car was Mom’s although she never drove it.
 I suspect that after paying for the Buick's transmission seal, Dad decided I needed a cheaper car to drive.
 Jerky (for so I named the car) had a manual transmission.
 With the Buick, I never had learned to shift for myself.
 I was worried about that; Dad wasn’t.
 “I’ll teach you,” he said.
 So he had me drive around the block twice, said I was a fast learner and pronounced me good to go.